gridlang/grid/docs/src/pattern.md

 # Pattern Matching

-Pattern matching provides a more granular control by evaluating an expression and optionally capturing its result to variables, then matching against specific patterns.
-It follows this pattern:
+Pattern matching provides a more granular control by evaluating an expression and optionally capturing its result to [variables](variables.md), then matching against specific patterns.

+### Syntax:

 ```go
 expression => captures (